Bealby/Milestone-Project-2/README.md

     side, drawing the reader into reading the Bio. `blockquotes`were used to ensure quotes from Jack Fairfield's journal stand out.

-    For tablet displays, the section was condensed two columns, with photos running vertically from the left and text vertically from the right.
+    For tablet displays, the section was condensed to two columns, with photos running vertically from the left and text vertically from the right.
 This ensures a better reading and visual experience for users on tablets.

     For Mobile displays one photo is removed using `bootstrap's Display Properties`.
     This allows less scrolling on a mobile and not over saturating the mobile experience with photos.
-Text was also changed from `justify` to `left` on mobile devices using `Media Queries` to allow for text to be better aligned.
+Text was also changed from `justify` to `left` on mobile device, using `Media Queries`, to allow for text to be better aligned.

 - **Map:** The Map section is introduced with a short instruction to users with a key illustrating the symbols on the Map.
 Custom markers have been set